 What happens during a brachioplasty?

-of nurses will do your surgery.
+will do your surgery.
 In general, you can expect the following:

 In most cases, you will get general anesthesia.
 This is to help you sleep through

 the operation.
 You won’t feel anything.
 Or you may get local anesthesia and a medicine